rxin/db-readings/README.md

 * [Chord: A Scalable Peer-to-peer Lookup Service for Internet Applications](http://www.cs.berkeley.edu/~rxin/db-papers/Chord-DHT.pdf) (2001) and [Dynamo: Amazon’s Highly Available Key-value Store](http://www.cs.berkeley.edu/~rxin/db-papers/Dynamo.pdf) (2007): Chord was born in the days when distributed hash tables was a hot research.
 It does one thing, and does it really well: how to look up the location of a key in a completely distributed setting (peer-to-peer) using consistent hashing.
 The Dynamo paper explains how to build a distributed key-value store using Chord.
 Note some design decisions change from Chord to Dynamo, e.g. finger table O(logN) vs O(N), because in Dynamo's case, Amazon has more control over nodes in a data center, while Chord assumes peer-to-peer nodes in wide area networks.

+* [Windows Azure Storage: A Highly Available Cloud Storage Service with Strong Consistency](http://sigops.org/sosp/sosp11/current/2011-Cascais/printable/11-calder.pdf) (2011) Windows Azure Storage (WAS) is a scalable cloud storage system that has been in production since November 2008.
+It is used inside Microsoft for applications such as social networking search, serving video, music and game content, managing medical records, and more.
+The paper describes Windows Azure Storage architecture.

 ## <a name='column'> Columnar Databases